-Fanny explains, "I believe our strength comes from the fact that we as members of The Church of Jesus Christ "We are like Enos of Latter-day Saints feel like a family. hungry for the And I think serving each other has word of God" done great good.
-We give whatever is (see Enos 1:4). needed, and this has created a sense Clara Luz Farfán of unity.
+Fanny explains, "I believe our strength comes from the fact that we as members of The Church of Jesus Christ of Latter-day Saints feel like a family.
+And I think serving each other has done great good.
+We give whatever is needed, and this has created a sense of unity.
 We receive every new person who comes to church with open arms.
 We welcome them.
 I believe a hug says more than a thousand words."